 Greg Mackie OAM has a low boredom threshold and likes to be useful.
 A former cabaret band leader, he co-founded Imprints Booksellers in 1984, ArtZone Gallery (1986,-2000) and The Adelaide West End Association.
 He established The Adelaide Festival of Ideas in 1998, and served as An Elected Member, City of Adelaide (2000-03).
 Greg led Arts SA (2004-08) for Mike Rann and was Deputy CEO in The Premier’s Department (2008-11).
 As ‘Ageing Provocateur’ Greg led ageing policy reform in SA (2012-13) and was CEO with Place Leaders Asia Pacific (2013-14).

-Lauren Thiel is a Chartered Accountant, with a passion for the arts and small business.
+Lauren Thiel is a Chartered Accountant and Registered Tax Agent, with a passion for the arts and small business.
 A performer since before she could walk, Lauren contributes to the industry both on and off stage.
 She has a Bachelor of Tourism and Event Management, and a Bachelor of Commerce (Accounting).
 She co-founded her first Company, a dance school, in 2015, and her next, The Real Thiel, in 2016.
-The Real Thiel is a boutique accounting firm, a part of the Accodex network, providing tax, accounting and advisory services to creative small businesses.
-Lauren also works in investor relations and business development at Duxton Capital, focused on two listed entities.
+The Real Thiel is a boutique accounting firm, providing tax, accounting and advisory services to creative small businesses.
 In her spare time she loves to dance – Lauren may very well be the only accountant who also knows all the moves to Beyonce’s “Single Ladies”!

-Lauren joined the Cabaret Fringe Festival team in 2019, as an inaugural Board member, and as Producer of the festival.
-She works alongside all of the venues, marketing and press management teams, and artists to create this festival.
+In 2019 Lauren joined the Cabaret Fringe Festival as an inaugural Board member, and as Producer of the festival.
+She worked alongside all of the venues, artists and with the publicity team to create successful festival!

 Paul is founder of the Cabaret Fringe Festival and previous owner of La Bohème.
 He opened the arts venue La Bohème in 2005 with like-minded business partners.
 As Venue Manager and Program Coordinator, Paul has strived to fulfill his dream of a continuous cabaret venue in Adelaide.
 He has gone on to create a space that not only offers a stage for existing shows but supports local artists in the creation of new works.
 Paul and Co. pride themselves on making the space accessible for artists and this in turn has encouraged artists from all levels and genres to express themselves and their ideas through the unique art form of cabaret.